vyralabshq/preflight/README.md

 | 3 | internal error |
 | 4 | an `UNKNOWN`: the run was incomplete, not clean |

-`EPHEMERAL` catches a setting that works today and vanishes on the next reboot.
-`UNSUPPORTED` is an honest no, printed without a fix because none exists.
-Code 4 exists so an incomplete run cannot be mistaken for a clean one.

 ## Every check is cited

-Each names where its requirement comes from, an agave symbol or a section of a named release's changelog, plus the version it was last verified against.
-Where no source publishes a figure, the check says so and reports the number instead of inventing a threshold. `preflight --dump-registry` prints the full list, and [`docs/registry.md`](docs/registry.md) is that list committed, so a change to any check's source or severity shows up as a diff.
+Each names its source: an agave symbol, a section of a named changelog, or the doc page, plus the version it was verified against.
+Where nobody publishes a figure the check says so rather than inventing a threshold.
+`preflight --dump-registry` prints the list; [`docs/registry.md`](docs/registry.md) is it committed, so a change to any source or severity shows up as a diff.

 ## Status

 Early.
 Checks run against fixtures in CI and against a live testnet validator.
-Checks needing an elevated read print the command instead of running it; the allowlist is [`src/privilege.rs`](src/privilege.rs). `scripts/pf-dump.sh` captures a host snapshot for fixtures, redacting metrics credentials and never reading keypairs.
+A check needing an elevated read prints the command rather than running it.
+`scripts/pf-dump.sh` captures a host snapshot for fixtures, redacting metrics credentials and never reading keypairs.

 ## Licence